LinkedIn Profile and Job Scraper

 }

-The @latest tag ensures you always run the newest version — uvx checks PyPI on each client launch and updates automatically.
+The @latest tag turns on automatic updates, which keep the server working with LinkedIn's current page structure.
 The server starts quickly, prepares the shared Patchright Chromium browser cache in the background under ~/.linkedin-mcp/patchright-browsers, and opens a LinkedIn login browser window on the first tool call that needs authentication.

 [!NOTE] Early tool calls may return a setup/authentication-in-progress error until browser setup or login finishes.
-If you prefer to create a session explicitly, run uvx linkedin-scraper-mcp@latest --login.
+If you prefer to create a session explicitly, run uvx mcp-server-linkedin@latest --login.

 uvx Setup Help